 The most common way to estimate user stories on a product backlog is by doing a planning poker session.
-However, in my experience it is pretty hard for a team to do this effectively for a big list of user stories.
+However, in my experience, it is pretty hard for a team to do this effectively for a big list of user stories.
 Therefore I tried out another approach.

-Recently, I have successfully tried another approach: Put every user story on it’s own piece of paper and let the team order them on a horizontal scale.
+Recently, I have successfully tried another approach.
+Put every user story on its own piece of paper and let the team order them on a horizontal scale.
 This was done right after the product owner had given an overview of the user stories.
 This approach has two advantages:

 - Team focus is more oriented to the whole list at the same time.

-Compared to planning poker, the main disadvantage of this approach is that it helps less in balancing different views of team members.
-Therefore, I think this approach is mostly preferable in situations where there are many stories to be estimated and/or when team members have no prior experience in estimating relative sizes.
+Once the order was right, assigning story points to the user stories was a matter of drawing lines between groups of user stories on the scale.
+After that, some quick triangulations were done to ensure that story point estimates were correct relative to each other.
+Compared to planning poker, the main disadvantage of this approach is that it helps less in balancing the different views of team members.
+Therefore, I think this approach is preferable in situations where there are many stories to be estimated and/or when team members have no prior experience in estimating relative sizes.